jestill/dawgpaws/README.md

 Limiations and Warnings
 -----------------------

-Many of the scripts in the github repository may undocumented errors and limitations.
+Many of the scripts in the github repository may contain undocumented errors and limitations.
 The documentation on many of the programs is also under current revision and is not complete.